|

 stone wharf.

-Legolas, clambering up by himself, quickly scanned the surrounding
+Legolas clambered up by himself and quickly scanned the surrounding

 buildings for any sign of the enemy.
 You should not have